open-mr-project/open-mr-project.github.io/README.md

 mkdocs serve
 ```

 * The site is built on GitHub, everytime there is a commit onto the main branch, through a GitHub Actions workflow.
 The workflow commits the built site onto the `gh-pages` branch from where GitHub Pages serves it.
-Hence you don't really need to build the site locally (apart from checking that your edits are as indented with `mkdocs serve`) and therefore the `/site` directory is currently in the `.gitignore` file.
-If you need to build the site locally remove that entry from `.gitignore` and run:
+Hence you don't really need to build the site locally (apart from checking that your edits are as intended with `mkdocs serve`) and therefore the `/site` directory is currently in the `.gitignore` file.
+If you need to build the site locally remove the `/site` entry from `.gitignore` and run:

 ```bash
 mkdocs build